rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 considered of unknown well-formedness.
 Some processes, like validating or decoding, accept such sequences and return sequences that are thus statically known well-formed.
-Some functions accept only well-formed sequences as input, and using them will sequences of types that have not been blessed by the well-formedness gods will cause a compiler error&mdash;hopefully I can make it a descriptive one&mdash;and force you to think about whether your input is known to be valid or not.
+Some functions accept only well-formed sequences as input, and using them with sequences of types that have not been blessed by the well-formedness gods will cause a compiler error&mdash;hopefully I can make it a descriptive one&mdash;and force you to think about whether your input is known to be valid or not.